detsam/indepstate-cc/app/adapters/dwx/README.md

 - `listOpenOrders()` – snapshot of current MT orders
 - `listClosedPositions()` – historic trades keyed by ticket

+`check_open_orders` returns both pending orders and open positions.
+The adapter stores the initial `open_time` for each ticket and treats any change of this field as the moment the order is filled.
+As new data arrives it also keeps the latest `profit` value so that when a ticket disappears we can distinguish between a cancelled order and a closed position.

 It emits events when positions change:

 - `position:opened` `{ticket, order}`